cgqspider/Capgemini-Projects-/Capgemini PLP UAS/README.md

 5. It will create one URL
 <h3>
 <h4>Frontend</h4>
   1. Go to the frontend folder in a project.
-Install all the dependencies using (npm install).
+Install all the dependencies using (npm install).<br>
-  2. change the URL according to the Backend URL inside the frontend application.
+  2. change the URL according to the Backend URL inside the frontend application.<br>
-  3. Run the application using (ng serve)
+  3. Run the application using (ng serve)<br>
-  4. Your application will be ready.
+  4. Your application will be ready.<br>